jrockway/ekglue/README.md

 using any plain services by setting clusterIP to None for all of them.

-It is possible, with the right set of overrides on `default:kubernetes:443`, to end up with a route to your Kubernetes API server authenticated automatically with the service account that runs Envoy's certs.
+It is possible, with the right set of overrides on `default:kubernetes:443`, to end up with a route to your Kubernetes API server authenticated automatically with the service account that runs Envoy.
 You'd have to do a lot of work to make it happen, but all the tools are available.
 Don't bridge that to the Internet or you will be mining a lot of cryptocoins in short order.

+Right now, all UDP ports are filtered out of EDS.
+See #3.